German Translation?

 What’s an article?

-Also, thereafter you run over a little something many allude to as ARTICLES (signal hair-raising music).
+Also, there after you run over a little something many allude to as ARTICLES (signal hair-raising music).
 Since when are articles an issue?
 In English, life is straightforward; on the off chance that you know what you really want, you essentially use THE, and in the event that you don’t have even the remotest clue what you want, you use A/AN.
 It doesn’t have any effect expecting that thing you want is a specific seat, book or apartment suite.
 You will, without reexamining, have the choice to say

 “I really want the seat with the fluffy pink unicorns on it.”